Thermal Engineering

 • Multi-Phase Flow and Heat Transfer

-To choose the right professional electives, you must think about your passions and interests, the subjects that seem fun to explore, have scope for skill enhancement, are aligned with the market demands, and are scoring and easy t
+To choose right professional electives, you must think about your passions and interests, subjects that seem fun to explore, have scope for skill enhancement, are aligned with market demands, and are scoring and easy to understand.

 New answer posted